ISAITB/docs-tdl/source/constructs/index.rst

     * An **existing variable**, defined in the test case's :ref:`variables<test-case-variables>` section or from previous steps.
     * A **new variable** that will be created once this step completes.

+You typically specify the ``to`` attribute with the target variable name (e.g. ``myVariable``) in which case the variable will either be set if it already exists, or created otherwise.
+You can make this behaviour explicit by prefixing the attribute name with a dollar sign (``$``), in which case it becomes a :ref:`variable reference <test-case-referring-to-variables>` (e.g. ``$myVariable``).
+In this case, if the referenced variable does not already exist the test case will fail.
+You will likely never need to use a variable reference in an assign step, unless you have very specific needs (such as :ref:`referencing a variable from a scriptlet's parent scope <scriptlets_scope>`).

 When defining a new variable its type is determined based on the result of the expression.
 This can also be affected by additional context information from the way the ``assign`` step is used, specifically the ``append`` attribute that would suggest a ``list``, as well as the ``to`` expression that